giannitedesco/ashttpd/README.md

 aims are simplicity and efficiency.
 It differs from other http daemons in that the backing store is not the VFS but a proprietary database.
 The benefits of this approach are performance - when the cache is warm, an open() syscall has a noticable performance impact.
-In the future this will also allow for atomic replacements of entire webroots.
+This also allows for atomic replacements of entire webroots as well as accurate precalculation of MIME types via libmagic and the reliable use of strong cache validators (ETags).

 ## BUILDING